 In a new paper in the journal Nature, Alex Shalek and Jellert Gaublomme in Hongkun Park’s research group, in collaboration with Aviv Regev (Broad) and Vijay Kuchroo (Brigham and Womens Hospital), have utilized nanowire-based delivery to decipher the regulatory circuits that guide the differentiation of IL-17 producing T helpers cells known as Th17 cells.
 These cells play a key role in the defense against foreign pathogens, but they are also potent inducers of a variety of autoimmune diseases such as multiple sclerosis.
-Read more about Nanowire-based Perturbation of Primary T Cells
+The nanowire- Read more about Nanowire-based Perturbation of Primary T Cells

 Congratulations to Alán Aspuru-Guzik, elected as a Fellow of the American Physical Society "for his contributions at the interface of quantum information and chemistry and biology, including theory and experiment in quantum simulation for molecules, the development of the understanding of quantum coherence in photosynthesis, and density functional theory for open quantum systems.